Bhakkar Tehsil: Administration

 The tehsil of Bhakkar is subdivided into 26 Union Councils.
 Union council Sial is in Bhakkar District.
-It is situated on the western side of Bhakkar city, nearly a six kilometer distance from city. it is situated near the river Indus.
+It is situated on the western side of Bhakkar city, nearly six kilometers from the city and near the river Indus.

 History

 During British rule, Bhakkar (larger in area today) was a tehsil of Mianwali District.
 The population, according to the 1901 census, was 125,803, compared with 119,219 in 1891.
-The 1901 census revealed that the tehsil contained the town of Bhakkar (population, 5,312) and 196 villages.
-The land revenue and cesses amounted in 1903/4 to 170,000.
+At the 1901 census, the tehsil contained the town of Bhakkar (population, 5,312) and 196 villages.
+The land revenue and cess amounted to 170,000 rupees in 1903-04.

-In 1982, the tehsil of Bhakkar was split from Mianwali and became the current district of Bhakkar; this district has been subdivided into four tehsils one of which is the current tehsil of Bhakkar.
+In 1982, the former tehsil of Bhakkar was split from Mianwali and became the current district of Bhakkar.
+Bhakkar district has been subdivided into four tehsils, one of which is the current tehsil of Bhakkar.